Denis Péc: Duke Stephen's partisan

 Stephen's relationship with Béla IV deteriorated in the early 1260s.
 Following a brief internal conflict, Béla IV and his son divided the country and Stephen received the lands to the east of the Danube, in accordance with the Peace of Pressburg, which was concluded around 25 November and confirmed on 5 December 1262.
 Becoming one of the most important partisans of the rex iunior, Denis served as palatine of the ducal court and ispán of Bács County at least since 3 May 1263, but it is plausible that he already held both dignities since December 1262.
 Denis participated in the duke's Bulgarian campaign in the second half of 1263, as he issued a royal charter at Pétervárad (present-day Petrovaradin, Serbia) in October 1263.
-His vice-palatine Gothard was mentioned once in 1264, who seated in Hatvan, as Denis exercised his rights of judging primarily in the southern parts of the kingdom.
+His vice-palatine Gotthard was mentioned once in 1264, who seated in Hatvan, as Denis exercised his rights of judging primarily in the southern parts of the kingdom.
 Despite his influence and high-ranking positions, Denis betrayed his lord, Duke Stephen and joined the partisans of Béla IV sometimes in the autumn of 1264.
 Around the same time, the king and his loyal advisers began to secretly contact with the most influential courtiers of Stephen, in order to persuade and bribe them to left the duke's allegiance.
 Historian Tamás Kádár argues Denis' relationship with the rex iunior had deteriorated and he lost power influence by then, as he did not become a member of the royal council in Béla's court thereafter: thus his change-over was a necessary, compulsive step.
 In addition, his inherited and acquired lands laid mostly in Kőrös (Križevci) and Zala counties, which belonged to the province of the minor Béla, Duke of Slavonia, King Béla's youngest and favorite child.